-We and the directors and executive officers of our general partner have agreed that we and they will not, directly or indirectly, sell, offer, pledge or otherwise dispose of any units or enter into any derivative transaction with similar effect as a sale of units for a period of 60 days after the date of this prospectus supplement without the prior written consent of Citigroup Global Markets Inc. and UBS Securities LLC.
+We, our general partner, certain of our affiliates that own units and the directors and executive officers of our general partner, have agreed that we and they will not, directly or indirectly, sell, offer, pledge or otherwise dispose of any units or enter into any derivative transaction with similar effect as a sale of units for a period of 60 days after the date of this prospectus supplement without the prior written consent of Citigroup Global Markets Inc. and UBS Securities LLC.
 The restrictions described in this paragraph do not apply to: